In the spirit of the original article, here are some more examples of Asian glow.

 If you've ever struggled with Asian glow, you might have seen the recent informative article by science journalist Francie Diep published in Popular Science Magazine called "Why is there no pill for Asian Glow?"

-In her article, Francie talks about her personal struggle with Asian glow and delves into the scientific reasons behind the condition.
+In her article, Francie talks about her personal struggle with Asian glow and dives into the scientific reasons behind the condition.
 Oftentimes, this condition is passed down through family members for generations and isn't something that can be prevented from developing.

 The big question is why there is no pill to stop Asian glow symptoms from happening when it clearly impacts so many people from around the world.
 Francie notes that "about one in three people of East Asian descent have the gene that makes the inefficient variant of aldehyde dehydrogenase."
 Asian glow is uncomfortable, embarrassing and sometimes painful.
 So why is there no cure?